Learn more about how our community’s collective effort can prevent and contain the spread of the virus...

 SOTI Report Downloads

 - 2013 SOTI Update on Water, Wastewater and Storm Water Systems (PDF, 175 KB)

 - 2011 SOTI Review of Road Network and Traffic Systems (PDF, 3.3 MB)

 - 2009 SOTI full reports on Corporate Facilities (PDF, 2.6 MB) and Community Facilites (PDF, 1.7 MB)

 Asset Management Section (Engineering Services, Public Works)

 Since the late 1990’s, the City of Hamilton has been a pioneer in the use of asset management practices.
-The asset management section is responsible for city-wide condition assessments of road, bridge, sewer and water assets.
-These assessments enable them to forecast and schedule the most cost-effective repair activities.
+The asset management section is responsible for city-wide condition assessments of road, bridge, water, wastewater and stormwater assets.
+These assessments enable them to forecast and schedule the most cost-effective repair, rehabilitation and replacement activities.

 - Current levels of service